With Jerusalem Decision, Anti-Western Fervor Sweeps up Turkey

 For decades, Turkey’s military and financial dependence on the West and threats from Russia kept Ankara within NATO and integrated with Western institutions.
 Erdogan is sensing that Russia and China could be an answer to Turkey’s military and financial needs.
 Turkey is purchasing anti-air defense systems from Russia and getting much-needed loans from China.

 Another factor that keeps Ankara aligned with Russia is a threat from the army, the only institution that Erdogan couldn’t transform.
-He is relying on network of generals aligned with Perincek, a staunch pro-Russian politician, to keep uneasy and pro-Western generals under check.
+He is relying on a network of generals aligned with Perincek, a staunch pro-Russian politician, to keep uneasy and pro-Western generals under check.
 His government already jailed half of all generals and admirals, most of whom had close contacts with NATO.
 This alliance is expected to continue until Erdogan fills up the army with his own loyalists, trained and raised by National Defense University.

 The Turkish society has always been skeptical of the West, according to most surveys, and viewed Turkey’s relationship with the West as a marriage of necessity.
 Now Erdogan is tapping on this sentiment.
 And it might not be for winning elections.